Back to NetMore Guide

 Product Setup7 min read

 You do not need to fill out every optional field.
-Add the details that help sellers recognize you, know how to reach you, and understand the starting assumptions behind new calculations.
+Add the details that help sellers recognize you, know how to reach you, and understand why the property analyzer is being presented by you.

-• Confirm your public profile details and agent card preview.
+• Confirm the compact and horizontal agent card previews.

-• Enter the contact information you want used for report follow-up.
+• Enter the contact information you want used for public contact actions and report follow-up.

-Your account profile controls how sellers see you on calculator and scenario pages.
+Your account profile controls how sellers see you on property analyzer and scenario pages.

-Residential and commercial calculators each keep their own stable link, so you can adjust settings later without changing the link you already shared.
+Each property analyzer keeps its own stable link, so settings can change later without changing the link you already shared.

-The Assets page gives you stable calculator links, QR codes, and downloadable marketing assets.
+The Assets page gives you stable property analyzer links, QR codes, and downloadable marketing assets.

 5. Create a scenario